 - or comply with the council's legal obligations

-We may share information with third parties where we are required by law to do so or where otherwise permitted by the Data Protection Act.
-For example, where the disclosure is necessary to enable the council to exercise its statutory functions, assist with research and for statistical purposes.
+We may share information with third parties where we are required by law to do so or where otherwise permitted by the Data Protection Act, for example, where the disclosure is necessary to enable the council to exercise its statutory functions.

 We may share your information including sensitive or confidential information where it is necessary for the prevention or detection of crime or to prevent risk of harm to an individual.